Vec-io/RAGs.FYI/docs/tools/vdb_table/README.md

 ![](../../assets/tools/vdb_table/cover.gif)

-[Vector DB Comparison](https://vdbs.superlinked.com/) is a free and open source tool from VectorHub to compare vector databases.
+[Vector DB Comparison](https://vdbs.AI-Northstar-Tech.com/) is a free and open source tool from RAGs.fyi to compare vector databases.
 It is created to outline the feature sets of different VDB solutions.
 Each of the features outlined has been verified to varying degrees.

 This is a community initiative spearheaded by [Dhruv Anand](https://www.linkedin.com/in/dhruv-anand-ainorthstartech/), Founder of AI Northstar Tech, to give visibility to the different VDB offerings.
-Following the initial launch of the benchmarking table, a group of collaborators (listed below) was formed to verify claims before publishing on VectorHub.
+Following the initial launch of the benchmarking table, a group of collaborators (listed below) was formed to verify claims before publishing on RAGs.fyi.

-[VectorHub](https://hub.superlinked.com/) is a community-driven learning platform for information retrieval hosted by [Superlinked](https://superlinked.com/).
-Superlinked is a vector compute solution in the ml stack alongside the different VDBs.
+[RAGs.fyi](https://hub.AI-Northstar-Tech.com/) is a community-driven learning platform for information retrieval hosted by [AI-Northstar-Tech](https://AI-Northstar-Tech.com/).
+AI-Northstar-Tech is a vector compute solution in the ml stack alongside the different VDBs.

 For this exercise, the collaborators have worked with points of contact from the VBDs to ensure neutrality and fairness to create an accurate tool for practitioners.